tcanabrava/tcanabrava.github.io/_posts/2021-09-20-kconfig-alternate.md

 ```

 There's no code to automatically handle ui files, like KConfigXT, nor there will be. create your connects by hand using this.

+The source is at https://github.com/tcanabrava/configuration-parser
+Currently the build produces two binaries: one for qsettings, one for kconfig.

+(if anyone is better at cmake than myself, I'd appreicate some help on ConfigurationCompiler.cmake, as it's not correctly generating the targets on a 3rd party project)